nhsconnect/FHIR-END-OF-LIFE-API/pages/engage/engage_endoflife.md

 **Acceptance Criteria**

-* Care professionals with access must include: Acute care professionals, community palliative care teams, general practice professionals, care home or hospice carers, 111 call handlers, paramedic control teams, paramedics, UTC clinicians.
+* Care professionals with access must include: Acute care professionals, community palliative care teams, general practice professionals, care home or hospice carers, 111 call handlers, paramedic control teams, paramedics, urggent treatment centre (UTC) clinicians.
 * EoL preferences to be viewed must, as a minimum, comply with the agreed End of Life National Minimum Dataset.
 * The care professional must only be able to amend those data items over which they have jurisdiction.
 * The care professional may be able to view the current EoL data and preferences via a viewer portal or embedded within their own native IT system.